pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

 > **Tip:**
 >
 > To learn how to connect to a TiDB Serverless cluster via private endpoint, see [Connect to TiDB Serverless via Private Endpoint](/tidb-cloud/set-up-private-endpoint-connections-serverless.md).
-> To learn how to connect to a TiDB Dedicated cluster via private endpoint on Google Cloud, see [Connect to TiDB Dedicated via Private Service Connect on Google Cloud](/tidb-cloud/set-up-private-endpoint-connections-on-google-cloud.md).
+> To learn how to connect to a TiDB Dedicated cluster via private endpoint with Google Cloud, see [Connect to TiDB Dedicated via Private Service Connect with Google Cloud](/tidb-cloud/set-up-private-endpoint-connections-on-google-cloud.md).

 TiDB Cloud supports highly secure and one-way access to the TiDB Cloud service hosted in an AWS VPC via the [AWS PrivateLink](https://aws.amazon.com/privatelink/?privatelink-blogs.sort-by=item.additionalFields.createdDate&privatelink-blogs.sort-order=desc), as if the service were in your own VPC.
 A private endpoint is exposed in your VPC and you can create a connection to the TiDB Cloud service via the endpoint with permission.